-Colorectal cancer rates have been declining since the mid 1980s.
-That may be due in part because of regular screening through colonoscopy.
-However, scientists have previously found evidence that vitamin D could help protect against such tumors.
-(See our discussion below.)
+Colorectal cancer rates declined starting in the mid 1980s.
+That may have been due in part because of regular screening through colonoscopy.
+Lately, though, that trend has reversed, especially among younger Americans.
+Could supplemental vitamin D help lower their risk?

 What Is Driving Colorectal Cancer in Younger People?